-With support from Cuyahoga Arts & Culture, The Center for Performance and Civic Practice (CPCP) is offering Learning Lab, a professional development program designed to train artists in civic, social, public and placemaking practices.
-The program also connects artists to local nonprofit partners and provides funding to explore and implement collaborative, project-based work.
+With support from Cuyahoga Arts & Culture, the Center for Performance and Civic Practice (CPCP) is offering Learning Lab, a professional development program for artists and nonprofit organizations rooted in civic, social, public and placemaking practices.
+In the program, artists and local nonprofits build partnerships and receive funding to explore and implement co-designed, arts-based projects.
 Learn more about Civic Practice at thecpcp.org.

 ABOUT CPCP’S LEARNING LAB

-12 artists from Cuyahoga County will be selected through an application process to participate in CPCP’s Learning Lab.
-Participating artists must commit to three day-long training sessions followed by the opportunity to partner with a participating local nonprofit to develop a collaborative civic practice project.
+Twelve artists from Cuyahoga County will be selected through an application process to participate in CPCP’s Learning Lab.
+Participating artists must commit to three day-long training sessions.
+Artists will attend the sessions with representatives from participating local nonprofits and after the sessions conclude, artists and local nonprofits will pair up in teams to develop a co-designed, arts-based, civic practice project.
 In-person and online coaching sessions support the conceptualization of projects.
-In addition to fully covering the cost of the Learning Lab program, CAC will offer $500 to each artist for their participation.
-Starting in November 2018, artists and civic partners:
+In addition to fully covering the cost of the Learning Lab program, CAC will offer $500 to each participant.
+Starting in January 2020, Learning Lab artists and community partners will:

 - Explore civic, social, and public artistic practices;

-- Examine how to build equitable and authentic community partnerships through a practice of listening;
+- Examine how to build equitable community partnerships through a rigorous practice of listening;

 - Engage community partners in change efforts reflecting community-defined needs;